mikael-wants-to-visit-disneyland/livelink/README.md

 ## Data

-You can modify the cards contents contents in `src/dummyData.json`
+You can modify the cards contents in `src/dummyData.json`